 All inclusive means that you don’t need any pre-prepared “bread”, because the toast itself already includes all the ingredients you would need to soak the bread in (eggs, cinnamon, vanilla, nutmeg …).
 It is quick to make, and when done, you can top it with anything you wish.
 No deep-frying needed!
 I top it with either more butter, sugar-free maple syrup, crème fraîche with cinnamon, homemade cinnamon almond butter … You’re free to use your imagination endlessly.

 A while back, I saw a similar recipe online somewhere, which inspired me to make my own version.
-Can’t remember where I saw it, so, unfortunately, I can’t give credits at this point.
-But why not make this recipes just one of those things that gets tweaked and upgraded (or downgraded) to fit each person’s taste and/or nutritional preferences?
+I can’t remember where I saw it, so, unfortunately, I can’t give credits at this point.
+But why not make this recipe just one of those things that get tweaked and upgraded (or downgraded) to fit each person’s taste and/or nutritional preferences?
 For example, I highly appreciate macadamia nuts.
 That is why I use macadamia meal (that I make myself) in this keto recipe.
 You can use whatever nut meal or nut flour you wish, but keep in mind that fat and moisture balance in the batter could change, and the outcome might not be the same.